abritton2002/FL-Kressy/README.md

 5. CTRL + click the IP address posted in the opened shell

 Alternatively, click pitch_rec.bat after cloning the directory to skip steps 2-4.

+## Note for College Stats
+College Data derived from Trackman .csv from 2024 that is not uploaded to Github.
+In order to use the college option in the application, reach out to FL Sports Science for a copy, then place it in the FL-Kressy/data folder.